-General university degree requirements stipulate that 1) at least four units of the major or three units of the minor be taken in residence at Puget Sound; 2) students earn a GPA of 2.0 in courses taken for the major or the minor; and 3) all courses taken for a major or minor must be taken for graded credit.
+General university degree requirements stipulate that 1) at least four units of the major or three units of the minor be taken in residence at Puget Sound; 2) students earn a GPA of 2.0 in each course taken for the major or the minor; and 3) all courses taken for a major or minor must be taken for graded credit.
 Additional stipulations are indicated in the major and minor degree requirements listed below.

-Refer to home departments on prerequisites for all courses having other than the FREN designation.
+Refer to home departments regarding prerequisites for all courses having other than the FREN designation.
 For example, PG 321 has a prerequisite of PG 102.

-All majors in the French Studies department are required to:
+All majors in the French and Francophone Studies department are required to:

-French Studies majors in any of the Literature emphasis areas (Literary Studies, Cultural Studies, French and the Arts, and Comparative Literature) are required to submit a senior paper to satisfy graduation requirements for the major by April 15 of their senior year.
-An explanation of this requirement is available on the department home page.
+All French Language Studies, French Literary Studies, French Comparative Literature, French Culture and Francophone Culture majors are required to submit a senior paper to satisfy graduation requirements for the major by April 15.
+An explanation of this requirement is available on the de-partment home page.

-Ten to 12 units (depending on area of emphasis), a senior portfolio, a senior paper (for all majors except FLIA), and a semester of study abroad in a French speaking country (see General Requirements above).
+Eight to 11 units (depending on major), a senior portfolio, a senior paper (for all majors except FLIA), and a semester of study abroad in a French speaking country (see General Requirements above).

 Fourteen units, a senior portfolio, and a semester of study abroad in a French speaking country (see General Requirements above).

 Students minoring in French may satisfy the university’s three (3) unit upper-division requirement by completing French courses 210 or above because such courses have two (2) prerequisite units (201-202).

-The department of French Studies is fully committed to the concept of study abroad as a complement to students' intellectual trajectory as they learn about the culture, history and literature of another country or countries.
+The department of French and Francophone Studies is fully committed to the concept of study abroad as a complement to students’ intellectual trajectory as they learn about the culture, history and literature of another country or countries.
 While all students are strongly encouraged to participate in endorsed study abroad programs in France or a Francophone country, majors in the department are required to complete a semester of study abroad in a French speaking country.
 Details of these and other Francophone study abroad programs may be obtained from department advisors and the Office of International Programs.